jbms/sphinx-immaterial/_sources/admonitions.rst.txt

 .. rst-example::

-    .. versionadded:: 1.0
+    .. versionadded:: 1.0 Description in title.
-        Description in title.
+        :collapsible:

         Some additional context.
     .. versionchanged:: 2.0